“Beach Towel” Manicures Are This Summer’s Most Nostalgic Nail Trend

 Beach Huts

-Picture a classic seaside town and chances are that colourfully painted beach huts are one of the first images that spring to mind.
+Picture a classic beach town and chances are that colorfully painted beach huts are one of the first images that spring to mind.
 This manicure by nail tech Kyra Sorensen captures them in manicure form.

 Candy Stripe

-Mocha-inspired manicures were everywhere at the start of the year, and this cherry chocolate-striped set by creator Rita Matos proves that the rich colour looks just as cool for summer.
-Essie Nail Polish in Bordeaux, £8.99, has a beautifully glossy finish that’s perfect for summer.
+Mocha-inspired manicures were everywhere at the start of the year, and this cherry chocolate-striped set by creator Rita Matos proves that the rich color looks just as cool for summer.
+Essie Nail Polish in Bordeaux, $10, has a beautifully glossy finish that’s perfect for summer.

-Why choose one colour when you can choose two?
+Why choose one color when you can choose two?
 This vibrant manicure by nail tech Charlotte Bard teams Brat green with Aperol orange for the liveliest of clashes.

 Lemon Slice

-If the Amalfi coast met Brighton pier, the result would be this coastal fresh lemon and blue set by Solihull Nails.
+If the Amalfi coast met Cape Cod, the result would be this coastal fresh lemon and blue set by Solihull Nails.
 Think beach towels with a fruity twist.

 Rainbow Riot

-Maximalists will delight in this colourful manicure by nail tech Reanna Kester, which looks like a packet of Skittles has been ripped open and emptied over nails.
+Maximalists will delight in this colorful manicure by nail tech Reanna Kester, which looks like a pack of Skittles has been ripped open and emptied over nails.
 The varying stripe sizes and bold hues make for the cheeriest summer nail look.

 AdvertisementADVERTISEMENT